monicamarshall/gitops-aws-ec2-terraform-repo/README.md

 - **Find VPC ID:**
   - Locate the VPC Id in your specific AWS region where you plan to deploy the resources.
+  - Update the name of the VPC Id in the `dev-west-2.tfvars` file.

 - **Generate a Key Pair:**
   - Create a new key pair (.pem file) in the AWS Management Console.